DocPlix took up Pre-Series A round funding from Eris Lifesciences Pvt Ltd | www.lokmattimes.com

 DocPlix took up Pre-Series A round funding from Eris Lifesciences Pvt Ltd

-New Delhi [India], March 16 (/PNN): HealthTech start-up DocPlix has raised INR 5 crore in its Pre-Series A round ...
+L-R-DocPlix Dr Varun Garg CEO, Dr Ajay Shukla CIO, Aayush Garg CTO New Delhi (India), March 17: HealthTech start-up ...

+L-R-DocPlix Dr Varun Garg CEO, Dr Ajay Shukla CIO, Aayush Garg CTO

-New Delhi [India], March 16 (/PNN): HealthTech start-up DocPlix has raised INR 5 crore in its Pre-Series A round led by Eris Lifesciences Pvt.
+New Delhi (India), March 17: HealthTech start-up DocPlix has raised INR 5 crore in its Pre-Series A round led by Eris Lifesciences Pvt.
 Ltd. with the participation of other angel investors.
 In February 2022, it raised INR 1.2 core in Seed Round with participation of angel investors.

 The startup will use the funds to scale up, R&D and expand its operation.
 Dr Varun Garg, CEO, DocPlix said that “Docplix is looking to expand its operations in western, southern and central India.”